nvidia-holoscan/holoscan-sensor-bridge/MPF200-ETH-SENSOR-BRIDGE_README.txt

 1. Run the docker container by changing directory to holoscan-sensor-bridge folder
 	a. cd <PATH/TO/hololink-sensor-bridge>
-2. Follow the steps from below and the link mentioned in 2.c to setup enviroment for running tao people net
+2. Follow the steps from below and the link mentioned in 2.c to setup environment for running tao people net
 	a. xhost +
 	b. sh docker/demo.sh <enter>
 		b.1: It runs holoscan-sensor-bridge docker container